Click here to listen to a reading of this blog:

 Following on from my blog post 11 days ago about lowering my NDT from 2 tablets a day to 1.75, I thought an update would be a good idea.

-Well, I may be being paranoid, but some symptoms I got rid of when I last raised to 2 tablets a day, are coming back.
+Well, unfortunately, some symptoms I got rid of when I last raised to 2 tablets a day, are coming back.
 My scalp is itchy and sore again, and I’m feeling more tired.
-If I carry on feeling more rubbish, i won’t be keeping up the lower dose, even though it is only 4/5 more weeks until the blood test, because I felt well on 2 grains and my GP and I were happy with my blood results when I was on that dosage, so I won’t subject myself to feeling rubbish again just for the endocrinologist’s sake.
+If I carry on feeling more unwell, I won’t be staying with the lower dose, even though it is only 4 or 5 more weeks until the next blood test.
+I felt well on 2 grains a day and my GP and I were happy with my blood results when I was on that dosage, so I won’t subject myself to feeling rubbish again just for the endocrinologist’s sake.

 My GP was fine with me on 2 grains, though, so I know if I do decide to go back to it of my own accord, he won’t be too fussed.